samthiriot/knime-shapefiles-as-WKT/docs/pages/6_compute_surface/index.md

-# Demo: convert KML data into shapefile format
+# Demo: compute the surface of geometries

 [Download the workflow here](6_demo_compute_surface_of_buildings.knwf), then import it into KNIME using File/Import KNIME Workflow.